-Planning For Sales And Profit
+Planning for Sales and Profit

 Examines various business strategies that enable a small business to grow rapidly in size and profitability.
 This is a credit/no-credit only course.
-Eight hours lecture total.
-(Two-week course)
+Eight hours lecture (2 week course).

-Recruiting And Selecting Employees
+Recruiting and Selecting Employees

 Explores the process of identifying human resource needs and the process of recruiting and selecting the right person.
 This is a credit/no-credit only course.
-Eight hours lecture total.
-(Two-week course)
+Eight hours lecture (2 week course).

-Employee Relations And Personnel Policies
+BUS 208 0.5 Unit Employee Relations and Personnel Policies

 Good employees are made through effective training, development, and relations.
 This course explores techniques used in training and developing good employees.
 The elements that comprise a sound employee relations program are presented.
 This is a credit/no-credit only course.
-Eight hours lecture total.
-(Two-week course)
+Eight hours lecture (2 week course).

-Establishing A Home-Based Business
+Establishing a Home-Based Business

 Presents the basic fundamentals and considerations involving the use of a private residence as the primary location of a small business.
 Topics include the advantages and disadvantages of home-based operations; licensing, zoning and use permits; legal and liability considerations, specific state and federal tax compliance; employing family members; and the business use of personal assets.
 This is a credit/no-credit only course.
-Eight hours lecture total.
-(Two-week course)
+Eight hours lecture (2 week course).